 Shedding the shame around sexuality.

 Some situations call for professional help (i.e., therapy, doctor visits, etc.).
-But other facets of the sexual healing experience can be self-guided; the purpose of this article is to bring to light those ways you can begin your sexual self-healing journey.
+But other facets of the sexual healing experience can be self-guided; this article aims to highlight how you can begin your sexual self-healing journey.
 First, I want to invite you to clarify your intention.
 Next, ask yourselves where you notice the possibility of healing or growth.
 It might feel uncomfortable at first, but the pay-off is worth it.
 Finally, remember that while this healing is for yourself, it will positively impact your relationships.

-First, I believe that it’s essential to rē-spin the narrative that sexual liberation and freedom mean having orgies, anal, or polyamorous.
-Sexual liberation is truly just the freedom to be as one desires with their sexuality, sexual behaviors, and sexual expression; it’s ultimately about enjoying the sex you have; however, you choose to have it.
-Sexual healing and liberation mean that you give yourself permission to follow your pleasure and desires in a way that contributes to your overall well-being.
+First, I believe it’s essential to rē-spin the narrative that sexual liberation and freedom mean having orgies, anal, or polyamorous.
+Sexual liberation is the freedom to be as one desires with their sexuality, sexual behaviors, and sexual expression; it’s ultimately about enjoying the sex you have.
+However, you choose to have it.
+Sexual healing and liberation mean that you permit yourself to follow your pleasure and desires in a way that contributes to your overall well-being.

 Healing Shame Around Sexuality

-Internalized shame around sex and sexuality is rampant in our culture; in that regard, it is normal but not necessary.
+Internalized shame around sex and sexuality is rampant in our culture; in that regard, it is normal but unnecessary.
 Healing from sexual shame is a process that can require many different factors such as contemplation, reflection, movement work, therapy, reading, and much more.
-The point is to release us from shame, which keeps us in a state where we can’t flow and move through life with ease.
+The point is to release us from shame, which keeps us in a state where we can’t flow and move through life easily.

 Untreated sexual shame can have emotional, spiritual, and physiological impacts on your overall body.
 It can look like difficulty with orgasm, pain or discomfort during sex, symptoms of anxiety, and difficulty accepting yourself or others.
-In my community, I see a lot of people with a lack of interest in sex, but where libido isn’t necessarily absent, they want to want sex.
+In my community, I see many people who lack interest in sex, but where libido isn’t necessarily absent, they want sex.
 Still, they have been conditioned to associate shame with sexual feelings from a young age.
 Thus it’s a process for them to unlearn these lifelong beliefs and to own and be comfortable with their sexuality.

 Some common ways that untreated sexual shame shows up?
 Feeling unable to ask for what you want sexually or awkward communicating about sex (even with the people you have sex with).
-But identifying what sex means to you, what role it plays in your life, and in your relationships is so important for establishing and setting healthy boundaries.
+But identifying what sex means to you and what role it plays in your life and your relationships is essential for establishing and setting healthy boundaries.